DENGIE MARSHES WIND FARM

 Welcome

 The team at Dengie Marshes Wind Farm have identified an opportunity for a new renewable energy project, known as Dengie Marshes Wind Farm.
-We held our first round of consultation events for the project in February 2025, which helped shape the project in meaningful ways, including the turbine layout and construction access.
-Our draft proposals include 15 turbines with a maximum height of 200m.
+Our proposals include 15 turbines with a maximum height of 200m.
 These are in a linear arrangement near the east coast of the Dengie Peninsula, between the existing Turncole and Middlewick wind farms and the sea.

 The wind farm could create enough clean energy to power 100,000 homes, equivalent to all the homes in Maldon District Council three times over.
 In addition to creating clean and affordable power, the wind farm will deliver local benefits through a community benefit fund of up to £600,000 per annum.
 We are also exploring the potential for discounted electricity for local people.